Compiler Architecture Explained

 We believe that debugging is important, both without and with optimizations.
 Therefore, the Glu compiler generates debug information by default, even when optimizations are enabled.
 This allows developers to debug optimized code as accurately as possible.

-Debug information such as variables and their types is very important in the decompilation process, as it allows the compiler to generate better Glu source code from the optimized LLVM IR representation of the program.
-Without debug information, the decompiled code would be less readable and harder to understand.
-Therefore, when importing LLVM bitcode generated by other compilers, it is recommended to enable generation of debug information in those compilers, to improve the quality of the decompiled code.
+Debug information such as variables and their types is very important in the importing process, as it allows the compiler to access all types and function names from the LLVM IR representation of the program.
+Without debug information, some types might not have their correct names, and struct content might not be accurate.
+Therefore, when importing LLVM bitcode generated by other compilers, it is highly recommended to enable generation of debug information in those compilers.

 Example Compilation